oernster/find-new-music-from-local-flac/README.md

 - Hit the step 2 button, choose your recommendations.json (located in the music directory) and wait; watch the progress bar.

 Note: Step 1 takes the longest time; step 2 also takes a little time but not so long.

+## Notes for linux/mac users...

+- There is no UI for linux/mac users.
+Comment this code and adjust to your needs if on linux/mac - specifically the windows file explorer launch windows to select a directory in the first step or a json file in the second step.
+- You will need to run the python script musicdiscovery.py first.
+- You will need to run the python script spotifyclient.py second.